 Caution.
-Do not clamp or occlude the IN or OUT lines.
+Do not clamp or occlude IN or OUT lines.
 This can cause line blockage and possible failure.

-9. Secure and dress the insertion site and catheter temporarily.

-- 10. If subclavian or jugular access is used, verify the catheter tip position by chest x-ray immediately after placement.
-The x-ray examination must show the catheter located in the right side of the mediastinum in the SVC with the distal end of the catheter parallel to the vena cava wall.
-The catheter distal tip must be positioned at a level above either the azygos vein or the carina of the trachea, whichever is better visualized.
-If the catheter tip is malpositioned, reposition and reverify.
-If femoral access is used, x-ray examination must show the catheter located in the IVC with the distal end of the catheter parallel to the vena cava wall.
+- 9. Secure and dress the insertion site and catheter temporarily. - 10.
+Verify the catheter tip position by chest x-ray immediately after placement.
+X-ray examination must show the catheter located in the IVC with the distal end of the catheter parallel to the vena cava wall.
 If the catheter tip is malpositioned, reposition and reverify. - 11.
 The proximal radiopaque marker indicates the proximal end of the balloon.
-Ensure that the balloon and proximal port reside completely in the vessel.
+Ensure that the balloon resides completely in the vessel.
 If the catheter is malpositioned, reposition and reverify. - Secure the catheter to the patient.
 Use the suture tab side wings as the primary suture site to minimize the risk of catheter migration. - The ZOLL suture tab and clip can also be used as an additional attachment point.
 Ensure that the catheter body is secure and does not slide.